gpupo/common/README.md

 Name | Version | Description
 -----|---------|------------------------------------------------------
-codeclimate/php-test-reporter | dev-master 9217abf PHP client for reporting test coverage to Code Climate doctrine/annotations | v1.2.7 | Docblock Annotations Parser
-doctrine/cache | v1.6.0 | Caching library offering an object-oriented API for many cache backends doctrine/collections | v1.3.0 | Collections Abstraction library
-doctrine/common | v2.5.3 | Common Library for Doctrine projects
-doctrine/inflector | v1.1.0 | Common String Manipulations with regard to casing and singular/plural rules.
-doctrine/instantiator | 1.0.5 | A small, lightweight utility to instantiate objects in PHP without invoking their constructors doctrine/lexer | v1.0.1 | Base library for a lexer that can be used in Top-Down, Recursive Descent Parsers. guzzle/guzzle | v3.9.3 | PHP HTTP client.
+codeclimate/php-test-reporter | dev-master 9217abf PHP client for reporting test coverage to Code Climate doctrine/instantiator | 1.0.5 | A small, lightweight utility to instantiate objects in PHP without invoking their constructors guzzle/guzzle | v3.9.3 | PHP HTTP client.
 This library is deprecated in favor of https://packagist.org/packages/guzzlehttp/guzzle myclabs/deep-copy | 1.5.1 | Create deep copies (clones) of your objects phpdocumentor/reflection-common | 1.0 | Common reflection classes used by phpdocumentor to reflect the code structure